Kate O'Mara: Early life and career

 Her first major TV role was as Julia Main, wife of the main protagonist in the ITV series The Main Chance (1969).
 She had a regular role in the BBC drama series The Brothers (1975–1976) as Jane Maxwell, and in the early 1980s, O'Mara starred in the BBC soap opera Triangle (1981–1982), sometimes counted among the worst television series ever made.
 She played the villainous Rani in Doctor Who in two serials, The Mark of the Rani (1985) and Time and the Rani (1987), and also in the Doctor Who 30th anniversary spoof Dimensions in Time (1993), part of the Children in Need charity event.
+She also appeared, through archival footage, in the 2025 episode "Wish World".

 Between these appearances in Doctor Who, she auditioned for a leading role as one of the sisters on the American primetime soap The Colbys, a spin-off of the American prime time soap opera Dynasty.
 Eventually, O'Mara was offered one of the roles alongside Stephanie Beacham, but declined since was still under contract with a production of stage play Light Up the Sky at the Old Vic Theatre.
 Shortly after, she was offered the part of Caress Morell on Dynasty.
-As the sister of Alexis Colby (Joan Collins), O'Mara appeared in 17 episodes of the sixth season and 4 episodes of the seventh during 1986.
+As the sister of Alexis Colby (Joan Collins), O'Mara appeared in 17 episodes of the sixth season and four episodes of the seventh during 1986.
 "We had a tremendous bitchy tension between us", the actress recalled about performing opposite Collins.
-“My character Caress was like an annoying little mosquito who just kept coming back and biting her.”
+"My character Caress was like an annoying little mosquito who just kept coming back and biting her".
 O'Mara disliked living in California, preferring the change of seasons in Britain, and to her relief was released from her five-year contract after Collins told the producers that having two brunettes in the series was a bad idea.
 After returning to the UK, she was cast as another scheming villain, Laura Wilde, in the BBC soap Howards' Way (1989–1990).